10 ITIL best practices to implement in 2025

 Agile

 An Agile approach in ITSM is characterized by its emphasis on flexibility, iterative development, and continuous improvement to adapt to changing requirements.
-This dynamic stance ensures that IT services are continuously refined and aligned with user needs, leading to improved service delivery and customer satisfaction.
+This dynamic stance ensures that technical services are continuously refined and aligned with user needs, thereby leading to improved service delivery and customer satisfaction.

 Connecting an Agile methodology with ITIL requires focusing on how ITIL’s framework can support Agile’s iterative cycles and adaptive changes.
 This integration ensures that while Agile teams work in short, repetitive cycles, the overall service management framework remains robust and focused on continuous improvement.